colinjeanne/stop-lang/readme.md

 * `$ci+0`: The position of the current command in the set of commands
 * `$ci-0`: The position of the current command in the set of commands

+### Standard input
+References pull data from one location to the current command but sometimes data from outside the program is needed.
+The `$stdin` reference reads STOP values from the standard input stream.
+It is always an absolute reference.

 ### Truthiness
 An explicit Boolean data type is unnecessary in STOP because of the existence of truthiness.
 A value is truthy if it is non-empty.
 If it is empty then it is